A-Helberg/adlet/docs/creating_an_articles_bucket.md

                 "s3:List*"
             ],
             "Resource": [
-                "arn:aws:s3:::iostream.co.za/*",
-                "arn:aws:s3:::iostream.co.za"
+                "arn:aws:s3:::bucket_name/*",
+                "arn:aws:s3:::bucket_name"
             ]
         }
     ]
 }
 ```
+and then click

+> create

-and then click create, follow the same steps to create a key for your admin user, but this time use the code below for the admin policy
+follow the same steps to create a polciy for your admin user, but this time use the code below for the admin policy

 ```
 {